sjniu/RSTV/README.md

 # RSTV
-The work provided a residual sparse active contour model with TV norm.
+The work provids a residual sparse active contour model with TV norm.
 The code will be uploaded soon!